 The Second Payment Services Directive (PSD2)

-An updated piece of legislation that was designed to force payment service providers to improve the customer authentication process and regulate third-party involvement.
-PSD2 mandates that banks must make it possible for a third party to access financial information that was traditionally only available to the banks, resulting in the birth of open banking.
+PSD2 mandates that banks must make it possible for a third party to access financial information that was traditionally only available to the banks.
+It brought forth open banking.

 e.g. It was planned that PSD2 would reduce fraud and make payments easier.